 After completion of PAQ each imported pregnant mare must be held under quarantine surveillance until it has foaled and has been subsequently tested for Taylorella equigenitalis by culture with negative results.
-Samples must be collected from the clitoral fossa, including clitoral sinuses, and the endometrium or deep cervix during oestrus.
+One sample must be collected from the clitoral fossa, including clitoral sinuses, and one sample from the endometrium or deep cervix during oestrus.